On Arithmetic Progressions and a Proof of the Nonexistence of Magic Squares of Squares: Abstract

 \section{Abstract}

-We explore some of the properties of consecutive arithmetic progressions of odd numbers with equal sums, particularly their offsets and said sums, before using them to prove that no \(3\times3\) magic squares of distinct square integers exist. \hrule
+We explore some of the properties of consecutive, equally-summed arithmetic progressions of odd numbers, particularly their offsets and sums, before using them to prove that no \(3\times3\) magic squares of distinct square integers exist. \hrule